Learn Robotics Programming 2nd Edition - Hardware Shopping List

 - Black Insulation Tape -> This is used for securing a wire in the early stages of the robot, and also for making lines to follow.
 It’s also an item a robot builder should have around.

-- 2Wd chassis with motors and a roller ball.
+- 2Wd chassis with motors and castor.
 I have a particular laser cut type I suggest in the book, however any sufficiently large 2wd chassis should be Ok.
 The motors should be gear motors, and they should have encoder wheels and slots.
 The chassis should have holes cut in its plate to mount electronics and sensors.
 Unfortunately I’m no longer able to find the models with presoldered motor wires.

-- USB Power Bank 10000mAh -> This is constrained by size, something to fit in the chassis.
+- USB Power Bank 10000mAh (paid link) -> This is constrained by size, something to fit in the chassis.
 It should support 2.1 amps to power the Raspberry Pi and sensors.
 The Anker powerbank has been reliable in a number of my robots now.
 Bigger mAH means more time between recharges.

 - 4xAA Battery Box - 2 up/2 down configuration -> You may need to adapt this to the chassis type, but the 2 up 2 down fits nicely between the electronics stack and the USB power bank.
+Some chassis come a 4xAA flat pack, but I prefer the 2 up 2 down.
+This is a money vs simplicity/size trade off.

 - 2 x 3v3 HC-Sr04 Compatible Distance Sensors -> Make sure these state that they are able to go down to 3.3v power.